Hong Kong trial of media tycoon Jimmy Lai concludes mitigation phase

 Follow topic:

-HONG KONG, Jan 13 - Hong Kong's High Court wrapped up mitigation hearings on Tuesday for media tycoon and China critic Jimmy Lai, in a final step before the sentencing phase of a years-long national security trial that has drawn international scrutiny.
+HONG KONG - Hong Kong’s High Court wrapped up mitigation hearings on Jan 13 for media tycoon and China critic Jimmy Lai, in a final step before the sentencing phase of a years-long national security trial that has drawn international scrutiny.

 Lawyers for Lai and eight defendants, including senior former staffers of his pro-democracy Apple Daily newspaper, laid out the case for lighter sentences over two days, with a sentencing date to be announced later.

-Lai, 78, the founder of the now shuttered paper, was found guilty last month on two counts of conspiracy to collude with foreign forces under a China-imposed national security law, and a conspiracy to publish seditious materials.
+Lai, 78, the founder of the now shuttered paper, was found guilty in December on two counts of conspiracy to collude with foreign forces under a China-imposed national security law, and a conspiracy to publish seditious materials.

 Lai denied all the charges against him, saying in court he was a “political prisoner” facing persecution from Beijing.